-Indicators: Alternatives to De etention

-1. Which alternatives to detention have been laid down in the law?⊠ Reporting duties

-☐ Surrendering documents
+Indicators: Alternatives to Detention n Which alternatives to detention have been laid down in the law?⊠ Reporting duties ☐ Surrendering documents □ Residence restrictions Are alternatives to detention used in practice? ☐ Yes ⊠ Rarely ☐ No Indicators: Alternatives to Detention Which alternatives to detention have been laid down in the law Are alternatives to detention used in practice?

-⊠ Financial guarantee

-□ Residence restrictions

-2. Are alternatives to detention used in practice?